ifm/ifm3d/doc/img_container.md

 We also note that both ``ImCreate`` and ``CloudCreate`` are template functions that take a single template parameter ``T``. ``T`` represents the C++ pixel data type.
-So, if you are using a strongly-typed container that supports template parameters, you can pass ``T`` stright through and not incur the overhead of performing a lookup on the ``fmt`` argument (which is redundant with ``T``).
+So, if you are using a strongly-typed container that supports template parameters, you can pass ``T`` straight through and not incur the overhead of performing a lookup on the ``fmt`` argument (which is redundant with ``T``).